Skip to content

 Peter Andrews

-Peter is Director of Consumer Rights, Innovation & Impact at Consumers International.
-Prior to joining Consumers International as Director of Consumer Rights, Innovation & Impact , Peter was the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, where he was responsible for the development and delivery of the retail industry’s sustainable and ethical trade policies, including the Better Retail Better World campaign.
-He has also worked on environmental issues for the representative body of the food industry, FDF, and co-chaired the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.
+Peter is Director of Programmes and Chief of Staff at World Sustainable Hospitality Alliance.
+Prior to this, Peter joined Consumers International as Director of Consumer Rights, Innovation & Impact.
+Peter was also previously the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, where he was responsible for the development and delivery of the retail industry’s sustainable and ethical trade policies, including the Better Retail Better World campaign.
+He has worked on environmental issues for the representative body of the food industry, FDF, and co-chaired the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.

 Rachel Hewitt (Treasurer)